bitcoin-dot-org/developer.bitcoin.org/devguide/block_chain.rst

 All transactions, including the coinbase transaction, are encoded into blocks in binary raw transaction format.

 The raw transaction format is hashed to create the transaction identifier (txid).
-From these txids, the :term:`merkle tree <Merkle tree>` is constructed by pairing each txid with one other txid and then hashing them together.
+From these txids, the :term:`merkle tree` is constructed by pairing each txid with one other txid and then hashing them together.
 If there are an odd number of txids, the txid without a partner is hashed with a copy of itself.

 The resulting hashes themselves are each paired with one other hash and hashed together.
 Any hash without a partner is hashed with itself.
 The process repeats until only one hash remains, the merkle root.